 - An evaluation of a Neurology Attending.

-- Before sitting for the final examination on Friday afternoon, you need to have completed:
+- Before sitting for the final examination on the last Friday morning, you need to have completed:

 - Your Portfolio, including the post-rotation self-assessment.
-This includes having entered information into the Required Clinical Encounter database (formerly ED2 Log).
+This includes having entered information into the Required Clinical Encounter database.